oNaiPs/netEditor/README.md

 ```

 ### on Linux

+the fork https://github.com/Qu-Bit/netEditor will be mostly concerned with getting this software working on Linux (Ubuntu 14.10 and debian/testing)
 * since on Ubuntu 14.10 Qt5 is used as default you need to enforce the use of Qt4.

 #### the app